 Abra Huayraccasa is a high mountain pass at an elevation of 5.059m (16.597ft) above the sea level, located in Peru.
 It's one of the highest mountain roads of the country.
 The road over the pass is asphalted, pretty narrow and steep.
 It can be extremely dangerous after rains or snowfalls.

-Located in the Huancavelica region of Peru, the road to the summit (called 003A) starts in the city of Huanchocopla, at an elevation of 4.000 m.
+Located in the Huancavelica region of Peru, the road to the summit (called 003A) starts at the city of Huanchocopla, at an elevation of 4.000 m.
 After some hard slopes, in a busy road with trucks, comes the Caudalosa Chica, a little town, built next to a mine, just before the summit.
 Many sources claim this pass in central Peru has an altitude of 5,059m, and that it is the highest road pass in the Americas, depending on your definition of ‘road’.
 GPS and Google Earth readings show it to be under 5,000m however, and there are certainly a number of other motorable passes in the Andes which are higher.
 The turn off to the pass is from the top of Abra Chonta.

 Although it can be a reasonably easy drive in favourable conditions it also has the potential to be a very difficult track and at times impassable after wet weather.
 According to several GPS informations, the summit could be at an elevation of 4.983m above the sea level.
 This pass was often claimed as the highest in the Americas, but it's nowhere near being that.
 Over the pass there’s a sign but no longer makes the claim, though it still does have the 5,059m altitude on it...